 Child(ren) includes everyone under the age of 18.
-Overall, this will apply to students of our school; however, the policy will extend to visiting children and students from other establishments
+On the whole, this will apply to students at our school; however, the policy will extend to visiting children and students from other establishments

 Parents refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents.